FAIRDataPipeline/rDataPipeline/README.md

-## hdf5processing
+## SCRCdataAPI

-Functions to generate and process hd5f files.
+Functions to generate and process data files for the SCRC data pipeline.

 To install:
 ```{r}